rafamalaga86/twitterphp/readme.md

 This is a simple PHP Client.

-## Notes
+## Installation

-The packages of Composer are already in the proper folder, so no need to install dependencies.
+It is needed to install the dependencies with Composer.
+All the details can be changed in the php files found in app/config directory.

-Comments.
+## Comments.

 There is not model, view and controllers folder.